metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/data_table.rst

 The *rank* and *score* columns appear when data ranking is being used.
 The table is sorted by ascending rank.
-A score between 0 and 1 is assigned to each point based results of the TOPSIS analysis.
+A score between 0 and 1 is assigned to each point based on the results of the TOPSIS analysis.

 Adding Classifications
 ~~~~~~~~~~~~~~~~~~~~~~